A day-by-day guide to this week's best online theater and dance

 Saturday 5pm and 8pm EDT / 10pm and 1am BST (available through November 7)

 The Joyce Theater hosts a continuous rotation of top dance companies from across the country and around the world, and during the shutdown it has shared many archival recordings of full-length productions from artists who have appeared there.
 Now, for the first time, it is streaming performances live from its actual stage.
 Over the course of two weekends, seven excellent dancers will perform separate versions of Molissa Fenley’s demanding 35-minute 1988 solo State of Darkness, which is set to Stravinsky’s “Rite of Spring.”
 (Fenley has worked with all of the dancers personally for this project.)
 The performances cost $12 apiece, and remain viewable through November 7.
-Starting things off today are longtime Paul Taylor Dance Company principal Michael Trusnovec at 5pm and 2020 Juilliard graduate Jared Brown at 8pm.
+Martha Graham Dance Company’s Lloyd Knight performs the work at 5pm and American Ballet Theater’s Cassandra Trenary essays it at 8pm.

 Saturday 7pm EDT / midnight BST (live only)